luming1314/AU-Net/README.md

 ```shell
 sh train.sh
 ```
+## 💪 I2I-DDPM
+For the image-to-image translation module used to guide AU-Net training, see our [I2I-DDPM](https://github.com/luming1314/I2I-DDPM) repository.
 ## 👏 Acknowledgment
 Our work is standing on the shoulders of giants.
 We want to thank the following contributors that our code is based on:
 * SuperFusion: https://github.com/Linfeng-Tang/SuperFusion